com-480-data-visualization/datavis-project-2022-team_philippe/README.md

 ![Correlation of numerical columns](img/first_numerical_corr.png)

-With this picture, we see that we do not have strong correlation in first sight.
-So there might be little relevant to show graphs about how a variable influence another one.
+With this picture, we see that we do not have strong correlations on first sight.
+There might be little relevant to show graphs about how a variable influence another as we initially planned.
+Assessing the correlations would require more in-depth analysis.

 ### Related work